Ionic React QR Code Scanner with Capacitor

 Online demo on netlify: link.

 The app uses IonReactRouter to manage navigation.
 It has two pages: a home page and a scanning page.
-At the home page, users can copy the scanning result to the clipboard and configure whether to scan QR code only and whether to enable continuous scanning.
-At the scanning page, it can do the following:
+At the home page, users can see the scanning results and configure whether to enable continuous scanning.
+At the scanning page, it opens the camera, scans the QR codes and draws the overlay.

-The Capacitor plugin uses Dynamsoft Barcode Reader and Dynamsoft Camera Enhancer as its backend.
+The Capacitor plugin uses Dynamsoft Barcode Reader as its backend.

 Building an Ionic React QR Code Scanner